lukhuber/cipher/README.md

 - Harvesters throw an error during their very first tick, as mining site is not yet assigned
 - The very first upgrader in each room doesn't move as no energy is available to it
 - Full creeps on their way to upgrade are not deleted from the upgrade request list, when they are diverted to fill the room
+- Build requests are not ordered correctly in visual display